-- Allows the user to select an authorization server from one or more static client registrations, or by discovery and dynamic registration. - In static client registration, authorization servers are provided by Issuer, and registrations are provided by ClientRegistration. - Redirects the user through the authentication and authorization steps of an OAuth 2.0 authorization code grant, which results in the authorization server returning an access token to the filter. - When an authorization grant succeeds, injects the access token data into a configurable target in the context so that subsequent filters and handlers can access the access token.
-Subsequent requests can use the access token without authenticating again. - When an authorization grant fails, invokes a failureHandler.
+• Allows the user to select an Authorization Server from one or more static client registrations or by discovery and dynamic registration.

+In static client registration, Authorization Servers are provided by Issuer, and registrations are provided by ClientRegistration.

+- Redirects the user through the authentication and authorization steps of an OAuth 2.0 authorization code grant, which results in the Authorization Server returning an access token to the filter. - When an authorization grant succeeds, injects the access token data into a configurable target in the context so that subsequent filters and handlers can access the access token.
+Subsequent requests can use the access token without authenticating again. - When an authorization grant fails, the filter injects information about the failure into the OAuth2FailureContext, which is provided to the failureHandler object.